Ransom Everglades School: History

 Paul C. Ransom, an educator and New York lawyer, opened Pine Knot Camp in 1896 as a school for boys in Coconut Grove.
-In 1902 Ransom constructed a campus in the Adirondacks of New York to create the Adirondack-Florida School, the first migratory boarding school.
-Ransom emphasized a curriculum based on experiential learning.
-Students attended classes on the Florida campus in the winter and on the New York campus in fall and spring.
+In 1902 Ransom constructed a campus in the Adirondacks of New York to create the Adirondack-Florida School, a boarding school in which students alternated between the Florida and New York campuses during the academic year.
 The school suspended operations during World War II; after the war the school reopened in 1947.
 In 1949 the Adirondack campus was shut down and the school continued in Coconut Grove as the Ransom School for Boys.
 The Ransom School for Boys changed from a boarding to a day school in 1972; Its counterpart, the Everglades School for Girls, began in 1955 founded by Marie B. Swenson.
 The schools merged and adopted the current name in 1974.

 Ransom Everglades has partnerships with organizations such as Breakthrough Miami, St. Alban's Child Enrichment Center, Booker T. Washington High School, ARC of South Florida, MUVE and the Reclamation Project.
 After an earthquake struck Haiti in January 2010, students at Ransom Everglades raised almost $30,000 in relief funds.

 Campuses

 The school occupies two campuses.
 The "Upper School" (Ransom Campus) serves grades nine through twelve and is located on Main Highway on the shore of Biscayne Bay, the site of the original Pine Knot Camp.
-This makes it the oldest South Florida school still in its original location.
-The original site of the Everglades School for Girls is now the "Middle School" campus (Everglades Campus), serving grades six through eight and located on South Bayshore Drive, about one and a half miles from the Upper School.
+Parks and Munroe describe the school as the oldest in South Florida still operating on its original site.
+The original site of the Everglades School for Girls is now the Middle School campus (Everglades Campus), serving grades six through eight and located on South Bayshore Drive, about one and a half miles from the Upper School.

 Three early twentieth century buildings still stand on the Ransom campus.
 The pagoda was built in 1902.
 Once the whole school, the building serves as the Head of School's office, an event and study space, and faculty offices.
 In 1973, it was listed in the National Register of Historic Places.
 Like the Pagoda, the "Ransom Cottage" is on the National Register of Historic Places.
 Built in 1906, the cottage has been used as the infirmary, the Headmaster's residence, and the band room.
 Restored in 1998, now the cottage is a conference room and meeting space.
 In June 2016, Ransom Everglades acquired the La Brisa property adjacent to the Ransom Campus.
 The 6.9-acre campus includes a restored 1920s home that sits 23 feet above sea level.
-According to Penny Townsend, the then-Head of School, the acquisition of the campus would allow the school to "improve [its] facilities, add vital greenspace and continue [its] long tradition of respecting, protecting and learning from the treasures of Old Florida and Miami's precious coastal ecosystems."
+Then-head of school Penny Townsend stated that the purchase would allow the school to improve its facilities and add additional green space on the waterfront property.